Guidelines for PNH, Aplastic Anaemia and COVID-19

 National advice relating to COVID has changed since the pandemic began.
 We will continue to update the website in response to changes in the national guidance.

-Following guidance from the Department of Health, we advise that all patients with PNH should be vaccinated against COVID, ideally with three doses and a booster.
+Following guidance from the Department of Health, we advise that all patients with PNH should be vaccinated against COVID.
 This is to ensure that patients with PNH have the highest level of protection against COVID.

 If you have any concerns about receiving a vaccine, please contact your PNH specialist centre.
 If you develop side effects or symptoms from your PNH after receiving a vaccine, please also contact your PNH specialist centre.